 4. Ask.
 In 2012 I got comfortable with asking for help.
-Ladies, we don’t do this enough.
-You know people who want to help you.
+I don’t do this enough.
+I know people who want to help you.
 It doesn’t matter what it is.
 Asking isn’t comfortable at first.
-Practice until you get comfortable with it.
+I’m practicing until I get comfortable with it.

 5. Pitch.
 This is a cousin to asking, but they’re not the same.
 Last year I saw good things going on that I wanted to be a part of—so I pitched.
 I made a case for being included, and many times–I was.
 Pitching is scary, but getting a “yes” makes it worth it.

 6. Experiment.
 I’ve been trying to experiment more in several areas of my life.
 Experiments go one of two ways: they succeed, or they fail.
 My natural bent is to be a perfectionist and a maximizer–or someone who sees failure as the enemy.
 But I’m starting to understand—not just intellectually, either—that failure is a pretty darn efficient feedback mechanism.
 And I’m all about efficient.

 7. My surroundings affect me more than I’d like.
 I need quiet and uncluttered to stay sane.
 Not all the time and not everywhere (or I really would go crazy!), but I’ve found that I need one peaceful hour a day and one clean room in the house to keep the cranky at bay.